 Design and Structure

 Form design is about more than the outward aesthetic of your images and color choices, it is also about structure.
-Studies show that multi-page forms have a higher conversion rate on average (around 13.85%) over single page forms (4.3%).
+A number of case studies have shown that multi-page forms have a higher conversion rate on average (around 13.85%) over single page forms (4.3%).

 Forms with radio buttons and checkboxes reduce cognitive load for users, giving them more incentive to complete forms and lowering abandonment rates.
 Forms that use clickable images as a question type are also shown to have better conversions.

-On the other hand, color is less important when it comes to the design of the form overall, but more important when it comes to the color of your CTA button.
+On the other hand, color is less important when it comes to the design of the form overall.
+Where it really matters is the color of your CTA button.

 The text that appears on and around your form can also impact conversions.
 This insurance quote request form from Oscar uses natural language fields instead of traditional copy to improve conversions.